-You don’t need to tell DVLA if you have or have had retinopathy in one eye and you’re still able to meet the ‘visual standards for driving’.
+You don’t need to tell DVLA if you have, or have had, retinopathy in one eye and you still meet the ‘visual standards for driving’.

-You must tell DVLA if you have or have had retinopathy in both eyes.
+You must tell DVLA if you have, or have had, retinopathy in one or both eyes.